omkardeshmukh123/omkardeshmukh123/README.md

 ## 🧠 About Me
 - Engineering student with strong fundamentals in **C++, Data Structures, OOP, and DBMS**
-- Hands-on experience in **full-stack development** and real-world software delivery
+- Experience in **full-stack development** and real-world software delivery
 - Software Developer Intern with exposure to **React, Node.js, REST APIs, and databases**
 - Passionate about clean architecture, performance, and scalable systems
+- Also I can work on Data as an Data Science student

 ---